gipert/ECM/README.md

 ## Customize your cluster

-You can customize your cluster edit the master_files and the slave_files before run the script.
+You can customize your cluster edit the master_files and the slave_files before running the script.

 ## Complite documentation